Richard Hatch (Survivor contestant): Personal life

 After the All-Stars filming, Hatch dated an Argentine tourist director Emiliano Cabral, whose age was twenty-eight in early 2004.
 They legally married in Nova Scotia in 2005.
 They divorced in a Rhode Island family court in 2022 after at least fourteen years of their relationship.

 According to Inside Edition, while he attended George Mason University (Virginia), Hatch donated his sperm to a sperm bank in Fairfax, Virginia, hundreds of times total for two years, twice or thrice per week average, to earn $30 per donation.
-Accordingly, two different women who were donated Hatch's sperm eventually gave birth to, respectively, one daughter and one son.
-He met his two biological children, both age twenty-two at the time, for the first time in 2011.
+Two different women who were donated Hatch's sperm eventually gave birth to, respectively, one daughter and one son.
+In 2011, he met his two biological children, both age twenty-two at the time, for the first time.

-A property purchased by Hatch in Sydney, Nova Scotia, following his Survivor win was included in a tax sale during a public auction in 2013.
+In 2013, a property purchased by Hatch in Sydney, Nova Scotia, following his Survivor win was included in a tax sale during a public auction.
 As the Cape Breton Regional Municipality tax office indicated, Hatch had not paid property taxes on the property for a period of more than six years.